HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 #### Resources in production environments
 Minimum requirements, for cpu and memory, are set by default in SD deployed pods.
 We recommend to adjust your K8S production cluster using this [guide](../../docs/production%20deployment%20guidance.md)

-The default values for the resources are set to achieve a standard performance but they can be increased according to your needs.
+The default values for the resources are set to achieve a minimum performance, 1Gb and 3 CPUs for SD provisioner and 0.5Gb and 1 CPU for SD UI, but they must be increased according to your needs.
+The default limit values are 3Gb and 5 CPUs for SD provisioner and 3Gb and 3 CPU for SD UI, but they should be increased according to your needs.

 You can find more information about tuning SD Helm chart resource parameters in the [Resources](/kubernetes/docs/Resources.md) doc.